jdooley511/DDTestProject/README.txt

 3. I would definitely make the table look better - and provide mechanisms to sort by any of the existing columns.
 We would also want search functionality as the total number of ads got larger.
 4. General library code / code organization improvements in order to better facilitate additional development.
 5. Test cases for all functions written.
 6. Flesh out Lead and Order objects a bit more.
+7. Better checking for error conditions and additional validation - especially of uploaded CSVs to ensure the correct data is being uploaded.